Politicians will not save your children – but parents can

 If you had a thought that politicians actually wanted a solution, you can stop at the ridiculous idea that banning a weapon, that has the same capabilities as a hunting rifle (but looks too military), would do anything to help.

 We’ve been here before.
-The AR-15 Rifle was banned from 1994 to 2004 and any real evidence of it making a difference in crime simply isn’t there.
+The AR-15 Rifle was banned from 1994 to 2004 and any real evidence of it making a difference in violence simply isn’t there.

 Just as now, the politicians knew it would make no difference in crime.
 Considering that far more homicides are conducted with hands and feet than rifles, it was clear that their “feel good” legislation would do nothing to impact violence and it didn’t.

 The final report by the Department of Justice concluded that the ban’s success in reducing crimes committed with banned guns was “mixed.”
-Gun crimes involving assault weapons declined but that decline was “offset throughout at least the late 1990s by steady or rising use of other guns…”
+Gun crimes involving the banned “assault” weapons declined but that decline was “offset throughout at least the late 1990s by steady or rising use of other guns…”

 A Bushmaster .223 rifle including two handguns were used in the Sandy Hook shooting and they were not on the banned list.
 Once again, the politicians want to just ban the scary looking gun.
 Some will say to ban all guns but politicians have had 250 years to eliminate the Second Amendment and that is never going to occur so it’s nothing but rhetoric designed to grab votes.